-Grain sorghum was the sixth most valuable field crop grown in Missouri during 2009 following soybeans, corn, wheat, rice, and cotton.
-The value of this crop was about $30 million, but the value would have been greater if not for reduced yields caused by seedling diseases.
-Grain sorghum seedling diseases can be caused by several microorganisms that normally live in the soil on organic matter but can attack grain sorghum seedling roots especially when the soil is cold and wet and the soil pH is low.
-Seedling diseases cause dark red to black rotten areas to develop on grain sorghum roots.
+Grain sorghum is the sixth most valuable field crop grown in Missouri most years preceded only by soybeans, corn, wheat, rice, and cotton.
+The value of Missouri grown grain sorghum would be greater if not for reduced yields caused by seedling diseases.
+Grain sorghum seedling diseases are caused by several microorganisms that normally live in the soil on organic matter but can attack grain sorghum seedling roots especially when the soil is cold and wet and the soil pH is low.
+Seedling diseases cause dark-red to black rotten areas to develop on grain sorghum roots.
 The leaves of diseased seedlings may wither or appear pale-green, and diseased plants will be smaller than healthy plants.
-Most sick plants die, and this causes thin stands, skips in rows, and occasionally entire fields or parts of fields must be replanted.
-Some sick plants may survive, and these are often weak and yield less than healthy plants.
+Most diseased plants die, and this causes thin stands, skips in rows, and occasionally entire fields or parts of fields must be replanted.
+Some diseased plants may survive, and these are often weak and yield less than healthy plants.
 Farmers can help protect grain sorghum seedlings from seedling diseases by following a few simple guidelines.

 Subscribe to receive similar articles sent directly to your inbox!

 REVISED: April 10, 2012